Natural Language Dataset Generation Framework for Visualizations Powered by Large Language Models: Conclusion

 \section{Conclusion}

-In this study, we introduce an LLM framework designed to generate diverse NL datasets aimed at enhancing NLIs for data visualization research.
-Our framework takes a Vega-Lite specification as only input and employs multiple prompting techniques to accurately generate various NL datasets, including captions, utterances, and questions.
+We introduce VL2NL designed to generate diverse NL datasets aimed at enhancing NLIs for data visualization research.
+Our framework takes a Vega-Lite specification as input and employs guided discovery to accurately generate various NL datasets, including captions, utterances, and questions.
 We also propose a score-based paraphrasing approach to enhance the syntactic diversity of the generated NL datasets.
-To demonstrate the robust and generalizable performance of our framework, we present a dataset comprising 1,981 Vega-Lite specifications.
+We also present a dataset comprising 1,981 Vega-Lite specifications.
 This dataset surpasses the baselines in terms of complexity and diversity.
 Our experimental results substantiate that the framework excels in accurately generating both L1 and L2 captions, while achieving higher diversity in the generation of utterances and questions compared to the baselines.
-We hope our framework and chart dataset can advance research in developing diverse NLIs for data visualization.
+Last, we introduce real-world scenarios of using LLM-generated NL datasets and our framework.
+We hope our framework and chart collection can advance research in developing NLIs for data visualization.

+\begin{acks} This work was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. 2023R1A2C200520911).
+This work was also supported by Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (No.2019-0-00075, Artificial Intelligence Graduate School Program (KAIST)). \end{acks}